kubeflow/website/content/en/docs/components/katib/overview.md

 _(To run the example that produced this graph, follow the [getting-started guide](/docs/components/katib/hyperparameter/).)_

-Katib runs several training jobs (known as _trials_) within each hyperparameter tuning job (_experiment_).
-Each trial tests a different set of hyperparameter configurations.
-At the end of the experiment, Katib outputs the optimized values for the hyperparameters.
+Katib runs several training jobs (known as _Trials_) within each hyperparameter tuning job (_Experiment_).
+Each Trial tests a different set of hyperparameter configurations.
+At the end of the Experiment, Katib outputs the optimized values for the hyperparameters.

-You can improve your hyperparameter tuning experiments by using [early stopping](https://en.wikipedia.org/wiki/Early_stopping) techniques.
+You can improve your hyperparameter tuning Experiments by using [early stopping](https://en.wikipedia.org/wiki/Early_stopping) techniques.
 Follow the [early stopping guide](/docs/components/katib/early-stopping/) for the details.